Benign positional vertigo

 Get medical help right away if you also have symptoms such as:

 - Vision problems

 These may be signs of a more serious condition.

 Avoid head positions that trigger positional vertigo.

-Crane BT, Schessel DA, Nedzelski J, Minor LB.
+Crane BT, Minor LB.
 Peripheral vestibular disorders.
-In: Cummings CW, Flint PW, Haughey BH, et al, eds.
-Otolaryngology: Head & Neck Surgery.
-5th ed.
-Philadelphia, Pa: Mosby Elsevier; 2010:chap 165.
+In: Flint PW, Haughey BH, Lund V, et al, eds.
+Cummings Otolaryngology: Head & Neck Surgery.
+6th ed.
+Philadelphia, PA: Elsevier Mosby; 2015:chap 165.

-- Last Reviewed on 08/31/2011
+- Last reviewed on 8/13/2015